TommyAnd/Calculator_in_JS/README.md

 This is a calculator written in JavaScript by me ([@EnryBarto](https://github.com/EnryBarto)).
 This is my first JavaScript project.

-It can do additions, subtractions, multiplications, divisions and exponentiations.
+It can do additions, subtractions, multiplications, divisions, exponentiations and square roots.

 "+" → Addition